Fishing reel: Types

 Fishing reels can be classified into two design groups: rotary-spool and fixed-spool.
 Rotary-spool designs are essentially similar to a spinning wheel or windlass, where the spool actively rotates to wind the line around itself.
-Fixed-spool designs, on the other hand, behave like a spindle and have no rotating motion of the spool, instead using a separate spinning mechanism that revolves around the spool to drag and wrap the line around onto the spool.
+Fixed-spool designs, on the other hand, behave like a spindle and have no rotating motion of the spool itself, instead using a separate spinning mechanism that revolves around the spool to drag and wrap the line around onto the spool.

 Rotary-spool

 Rotary-spool reels can be further subdivided into two types: single-action and multiplier.
-Single-action reels have a synchronous rotating action between the crank handle and the spool (hence the name, "single[-ratio] action"), and quite often the handle is mounted directly on the spool frame (in which case, the spool frame itself becomes the crank).
-Multiplier reels, on the other hand, have an internal gear train design that amplifies the number of spool turns for every turn of the crank handle, allowing much faster line retrievals.
-The spool on multiplier reels also spins in the opposite direction to that of single-action spools.
+Single-action reels use a direct-drive design where the torque from the crank is transmitted straight to the spool in a synchronous rotating action (hence the name, "single[-ratio] action"), and quite often the crank handle is fixed directly on the spool frame (in which case, the spool frame itself becomes the crank).
+Multiplier reels, on the other hand, have an internal gear train design that amplifies the number of spool turns for every turn of the crank handle, allowing much faster line retrieval.
+Typically, the spool on multiplier reels also spins in the opposite direction to that of single-action spools.

-With larger-capacity spools (typically in multiplier reels), there is usually a slider mechanism in front of the spool – known as the line guide — that pushes the line side-to-side in an oscillating motion, which allows the line winding to be more evenly distributed across the spool instead of bunching up at one section.
+With larger-capacity spools (typically in multiplier reels), there is usually a transverse sliding mechanism in front of the spool — known as the line guide — that pushes the line side-to-side in an oscillating motion, allowing the line winding to be more evenly distributed across the spool instead of bunching up in one section.